wso2-attic/vagrant-is/README.md

 Resources which automate the Vagrant box creation process are contained here.
 Users can define box specifications based on which the Vagrant boxes are generated.

-- Vagrantfile for WSO2 Identity Server single node deployment with Analytics support
+- Vagrantfile for WSO2 Identity Server deployment with Analytics

-Vagrantfile resource which performs an automated deployment of WSO2 Identity Server single node with WSO2 Identity Server Analytics support.
+Vagrantfile performs an automated deployment of WSO2 Identity Server single node with WSO2 Identity Server Analytics support.